v1kko/daetools/trunk/daetools-package/daetools/docs/introduction.rst

 Type of activities that can be performed on models developed in **DAE Tools**:

-* Simulation (steady-state or dynamic, with simple or complex operating procedures)
+* Simulation (steady-state or dynamic, with simple or complex schedules)

 * Optimisation (NLP and MINLP problems)